ToolJet/ToolJet/docs/docs/how-to/delete-multiple-rows-table.md

 {{queries.delete.isLoading || queries.getRecords.isLoading}}
 ```

-Now, whenever you click on the button, the javascript query will generate a SQL statement to delete the selected rows from the table but to delete the rows from the database, we need to add event handler to the **runjs1** query to trigger the **delete** query whenever the `runjs1` query is **executed and successfull**.
+Now, whenever you click on the button, the javascript query will generate a SQL statement to delete the selected rows from the table but to delete the rows from the database, we need to add event handler to the **runjs1** query to trigger the **delete** query whenever the `runjs1` query is **executed and successful**.

 <div style={{textAlign: 'center'}}>